alexcamargos/LearningHTML_CSS_JS/projects/README.md

 [**Very Simple Generic Website**](https://github.com/alexcamargos/LearningHTML_CSS_JS/tree/master/projects/personal-website) : Simple website developed in HTML and CSS in order to exercise the basic concepts of marshalling and web styling.

+**Nokia 3310 Snake**
+: A simple clone of the Nokia 3310 Snake developed into a simple grid with HTML5 technology, CSS3 and JavaScript.